abhinav5342/FlightAndSearchService/README.md

   -Now once db-config is done , we can now go to terminal and in `src folder` do :
   `npx sequelize db:create`
+  Now execute
+  `npx sequelize db:migrate`

   -DB Design:
     -we need to decide number of tables required for the databases to be functional at optimal level

     -Airplane table
     -Airport